Lew Hoad: Professional career: 1957–1973

 Hoad won the Perth and Adelaide Memorial Drive events in November and December to begin the final group of Ampol tournaments, which were played on grass courts in tennis stadiums.
-At the Sydney White City Tournament of Champions from 8–13 December, Hoad injured his hip in the semifinal against Anderson, and lost the final to Gonzales in straight sets.
+At the Sydney White City Tournament of Champions from 8–13 December, Hoad lost the final to Gonzales in straight sets.
 At Brisbane Milton Courts from 15 to 19 December, Rosewall defeated Hoad in the semifinal and Gonzales in the final in long matches.
-The final event of the Ampol Open Trophy series, the Qantas International Kooyong Championships at Melbourne, began on 26 December 1959.
+The final event of the series, the Qantas International Kooyong Championships at Melbourne, began on 26 December 1959.
 With a victory at Kooyong, either Hoad or Gonzales would have won the series.
-Gonzales decided to return to the U.S. for the holidays to be with his fiancée, although Kramer had warned that "it could cost Gonzales AUS£5,000 by going home for Christmas."
-Gonzales thereby defaulted the Ampol series to Hoad.
+Gonzales decided to return to the US for the holidays to be with his fiancée, thereby defaulting the series to Hoad.
 On 24 December, the day following Gonzales' departure, Hoad announced that he would not participate in the upcoming 4-man tour in January 1960.
 On 2 January 1960, Hoad defeated Rosewall in a three-and-a-half hour, four-set match to win the Kooyong tournament, a match which Kramer acclaimed as one of the best ever played.
 With Hoad's successful defence of the Kooyong title also came the Ampol Open Trophy win and bonus money award.